2050

 • Most at-risk community assets: Energy and communication infrastructure, homes, transportation systems, and agriculture as an economic driver.

-What happens next?
-We need YOUR input to develop the Public Review Draft Climate Adaptation Plan – our roadmap for preparing for and responding to climate challenges.
+We need YOUR input on the Public Review Draft Climate Adaptation Plan – our roadmap for preparing for and responding to climate challenges.
 Your lived experience and local knowledge will provide input that ensures the Climate Adaptation Plan reflects community needs and priorities.
-Stay tuned for the release of the Draft CAP and further instruction on how to provide comments.
+Please review the Climate Adaptation Plan and use the following link to take a short survey to provide your feedback on the plan: https://www.surveymonkey.com/r/BC6337R

 Translate »